18 Days Birding Tour with Gorilla Trekking

 • Drinking Water, Fruits and Wi-Fi throughout the journey

-Even those who don’t track chimps are certain to hear their haunting wails and screams in the forest.
-Bird flocks hold the dainty Forest Robin among scores of illadopses and alethes.
-Black-bellied Seedcracker inhabits the forest edge, while the canopy holds various vermilion and black malimbes as well as the crisp Black-collared Apalis.18 days Birding tour with Gorilla tracking, Gray-throated, Yellow-spotted, and Yellow-billed Barbets build nests in dead snags, while fruiting figs attract the massive Great Blue Turaco, a cartoon-like bird.
+Even those who do not monitor the chimps are sure to hear their haunting wails and screams in the forest.
+The flocks of birds hold the dainty Forest Robin among scores of Illadopses, and alettes.
+Black-bellied Safecracker inhabits the forest edge, while the canopy holds various vermilion and black malimbes as well as the crisp Black-collared Apalis.18 days Birding tour with Gorilla Trekking, Gray-throated, Yellow-spotted and Yellow-billed Barbets build nests in dead snags, while fruiting figs attract the massive Great Blue Turaco, a cartoon-like bird.

 Destination: Kibale Forest National Park